 If you’ve got strong, established competitors advertising on Facebook, odds are high that they’ve spent a great deal of effort experimenting, measuring results, and refining their advertising strategy.
 A quick competitor analysis lets you benefit from their research.

 In order to find your competitors’ ads, you can visit their Pages, navigate to the “page transparency” section, and view their ads.
-Additionally, the Facebook Ad Library provides a searchable collection of all ads running on Facebook and its partners.
+The Facebook Ad Library also provides a searchable collection of all ads running on Facebook and its partner sites.

 You don’t always have to invent the wheel.
 Competitor ads can show what works well, what doesn’t, and inspire your ad creation.
 As long as you’re being true to your brand personality and business mission, your ads will feel unique to you.